Newstead College eNews - June 2025

 Newstead College Open Days 2025

-Newstead College looks forward to welcoming Year 10 students at our 2025 Open Days.
-Students will have the opportunity to discover our courses and offerings, explore our campus, meet your future teachers and get a taste of college life.
+Newstead College looks forward to welcoming Year 10 students at our 2025 Open Days!
+Students will have the opportunity to discover our courses and offerings, explore our campus, meet our teaching staff and get a taste of college life.
 Plus, there will be a free barbecue at lunchtime.

 Divorced, beheaded, died, divorced, beheaded, survived.